snantaze/personal_writings/README.md

 # personal_writings

 topics include:
-  LGBT advocacy, political issues,  civil society, art, culture, food and more...
+  The Future, Technology and society, LGBT & political issues, citizenship & civil society, art, culture, food and more...

+  Sometimes this will include Futuristic Non-Fiction Short Stories.

   my opinions and my opinions alone.